amChristonasis/Intel-Edge-AI-for-IoT-Developers-Nanodegree/Smart-Queue-Monitoring-System/README.md

 # Smart-Queue-Monitoring-System
-Second project for the Intel Edge AI for IOT Developers Nanodegree from Udacity
+Second project for the Intel Edge AI for IoT Developers Nanodegree from Udacity

 The purpose of this project was to suggest the right hardware for a queue monitoring system based on cameras for three different real-world hypothetical scenarios.